-Some things are still true – Your Bank Manager is still NOT Santa Claus.
-Although banks are currently being really “nice” by extending your loans if you cannot pay because you have been affected by Covid-19, don’t expect this extension to last forever.
+However, you do need to remember – the banks may sympathize but your Bank Manager is NOT Santa Claus.
+Although banks have been really “nice” and extended your loans if you cannot pay because you have been affected by Covid-19, many support are now being withdrawn.
+You cannot expect this support to last forever.
 The day of reckoning will come.
 There is an expectation that the deferral you got with no questions asked will be repaid within the same term.
-It is not a debt forgiveness deal, only a deferral.
+It was not a debt forgiveness deal, only a deferral.

 The fact is your bank manager actually has to do their job too.
 And much as your nice friendly bank manager would love to help you, he will have to make sure that you still meet certain criteria – or his head will be on the chopping board!
-The only reason the banks are not checking your current request for a deferral against bank criteria is because the government has ORDERED them to grant any loan deferrals and, in some countries supported it with government guarantees.
-My cynical self says that they would not have done so if they had a choice.
+The only reason the banks are not checking your current request for a deferral against bank criteria is because the government ORDERED them to grant any loan deferrals and, in some countries supported it with government guarantees.

 BANK BUSINESS LOAN CRITERIA